Luke460/steering-wheel-master/readme.md

  - ***Dead zone enhancement***: this value depends on your wheel dead zone, refer to the previous section.

 ## My settings (Logitech G29)

+Remember to adjust the value of *Dead zone enhancement*.
+More info in the *GENERAL TIPS* section above.

 ### Linear (recommended settings)
 ![my-G29-settings](images/my-G29-settings-linear.png)